melbourne-lab/canopy_flowering/notes/paper_notes.md

 It would be interesting to combine this with some demography.
 What happens when there is pollen limitation?
 And if the pollen limitation varies over time?
 Could imagine two cases: limitation being highest at peak flowering and selection being highest early in the season.

+### Hirao, AS, and Kudo, G. 2004.
+Landscape genetics of alpine-snowbed plants: comparisons along geographic and snowmelt gradients.
+Heredity, 93: 290 - 298.

+- In the alpine, timing of flowering is determined primarily by timing of snowmelt
+- Genetic variation in snowbed environments may also be caused by differing selective forces (temperature, soil, growing season length)
+- Phenological asynchrony could cause genetically independent "units" but also may produce a network of directional gene flow (latter point is interesting - hadn't thought much about that)
+- Here: looking at genetics of three alpine species, with three different breeding systems (male+herm flowers, simultaneous herm, and protandry)
+	- Do genetic differentiation and gene flow exist among local populations?
+	- Do geographic distance and phenological gradient influence genetic structure?
+- Alpine system in Hokkaido, with deep snowdrifts, snowmelt around mid-May near ridges to late August for center of snow patches
+	- Three sites (all within 1km), with three plots on a snowmelt gradient
+	- Plots: early, middle, late snowmelt (mid-June, late June, late July
+- Three species
+	- *Peucedanum multivittatum* is andromonoecious with male and hermaphroditic flowers (herms show protandry)
+	- *Veronica stelleri* hermaphroditic herb in a clonal "clamp"
+	- *Gentiana nipponica* small stoloniferous herb with protandrous flowers
+	- No long-distance dispersal mechanisms
+- 40 plants per species randomly marked per plot, with number of open flowers counted every 3-10 days during growing season 2000-2002
+	- sequencing w/ electrophoresis
+	- standard measures of genetic variation: polymorphic loci, alleles per locus, expected heterozygosity
+		- (polymorphism if most common allele if most common allele has frequency less than 0.99... uhhh)
+	- Do genotypes depend on the phenological gradient? rank correlations between allele frequencies for polymorphic loci
+	- genetic distance between populations using pairwise F_ST, then Mantel tests to compare genetic, geographic, and phenological distances
+		- Hartl and Clark's F_{RT} calculated between geographic and phenological groups
+- Flowering seasons were short at the plant/population level for but species/pop complex level seasons were long
+	- incomplete isolation among snowmelt categories but still different peaking
+- 7 loci for *P. multivittatum*, 5 loci for *V. stelleri*, and 7 loci for *G. nipponica* identified
+	- alleles per locus was less than two in most populations (but polymorphism present... does this just mean polymorphism study-wide?)
+	- for two of three species, alleles identified that were correlated with phenology (total: 5 alleles... if alleles occurring distinctly at loci this is 5/19 instead of expected 1)
+	- two species (*V. stelleri* and *G. nipponica*) have sign.
+F_{IS}
+- Evidence of mild genetic differentiation among populations (F_{ST} > 0 but < 0.1)
+	- partial correlation between genetic and geographic distances significant only in *P. multivittatum*
+	- genetic and phenological distances correlated for *V. stelleri* and *G. nipponica*
+	- more within-population variance than among population (populations are similar)
+- Levels of F_{ST} suggest there is gene flow although there is also reproductive isolation
+	- mechanism here would be pollen flow, although n.b. bumblebees can forage over large distances (Heinrich 1979)
+- Other studies looking at microgeographic genetic structure find that there is natural selection occurring
+	- (is this happening here?)

+Not an amazingly written paper...
+Result here also is that genetic structure is pretty weak although it is influenced by phenology.
+What else is there to say?
+Positive result at least.

 ### Schmitt, J., and Gamble, S.E.
 1990.
 The effect of distance from the parental site on offspring performance and inbreeding in *Impatiens capensis*: a test of the local adaptation hypothesis.
 Evolution, 44(8): 2022 - 2030.

 - Reciprocal transplant experiments tell us if selection maintains local selection